5 Beginner Google Data Studio Mistakes We Wish We Hadn’t Made

-At Granular, we used to use spreadsheets for our reports.
+At Granular, we used to use spreadsheets for our client-facing KPI reporting.
 This involved downloading data for every account we had, then molding it into charts and graphs that would be readable by a client.
 As our number of clients grew, this task became much more difficult.
 We had to find an automated solution that could combine all of the data.
 Moving to Google Data Studio has saved us a lot of time and allows us to easily provide reports to clients at any time.

 We jumped into Google Data Studio with little experience and made a lot of mistakes that cost us time.
 We knew that moving to Google Data Studio would make our reports look better and allow us to show more data easily.
 But we made our lives more difficult than it needed by not knowing these five things.